SAMSAM-55/Goralys/README.md

 > ⚠️ Notice:
 > The current `features/backend` branch is incomplete and considered unstable.
 > Major changes are still in progress, the codebase should not be used in production.
+> Also, please note that the `PHP/` folder is now obsolete, I just keep it to have a stable backend/frontend combo while I refactor the frontend

 ## Features